interstar/cardigan-bay/bedrock/PatterningSupportInCardiganBay.md

 The first argument is the style map.
 The second is the vector of points

 This is NOT a "pattern" in patterning yet.
-To make it a pattern, you need to put it into a group, like so.
+To make it a pattern, you need to put it into a group, which is just another Clojure vector.
+So by putting [ ] around it, like so.

     [(->SShape {:stroke (p-color 255 0 0) :stroke-weight 2
                 :fill (p-color 200 100 100 100)}
        [[-1 1] [1 1] [0 -1] [-1 1]]
     )]

-or with
+or with the *group* function.

     (group (->SShape {:stroke (p-color 255 0 0) :stroke-weight 2
                 :fill (p-color 200 100 100 100)}